dkazanc/ToMoBAR/docs/source/tutorials/real_data_recon.rst

 Real data reconstruction
 ************************

+.. warning:: The results bellow presented using ToMoBAR version 2026.2.0.1.
+The class `RecToolsIR` is retired starting from version 2026.3.0.1 in favor of `RecToolsIRCuPy`.
+This demo will be updated soon.

 .. note:: Installing `HTTomolibGPU <https://diamondlightsource.github.io/httomolibgpu/>`_ provides access to a wide range of GPU-accelerated processing tools, in addition to `reconstruction <https://diamondlightsource.github.io/httomolibgpu/reference/methods_list/reconstruction_methods.html>`_ wrappers that leverage ToMoBAR's modules, see point 6 in :ref:`ref_dependencies`.

 This tutorial demonstrates real data reconstruction using the ToMoBAR software.
 The dataset was acquired at the Diamond Light Source synchrotron facility (UK), on the i12 beamline.
 The sample is a magnesium alloy undergoing thermal cycling, during which dendritic growth occurs.